ross-spencer/CollectionsImportGenerator/README.md

-# archwayimportgenerator
+# CollectionsImportGenerator
-Code to create an Archway Import Sheet from DROID CSV + external CSV
+Code to create an Axiell Collections Import Sheet from DROID CSV + external CSV archwayimportgenerator developed by Ross Spencer used